-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete LACERA.com Redesign Update and modernize LACERA.com.
-This includes a complete review of all content on the website.
-FY 2017-18 SY со Current Update Completed as of July 30, 20 )21.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete LACERA.com Redesign Update and modern website. nize LACER A.com.
+This in cludes a comp ete review of all content on the FY 2017-18 SY со Current Updat Completed as of July 30, 20)21.

-Reduce Complexity of Our Organization >>> LACERA.com: Member Portal
+• Reduce Complexity of Our Organization >>> LACERA.com: Member Portal